gautamMalu/centos-xen/README.md

 ## Default Settings For Image

 * Stock Kernel
+* Interactive mode
 * US Keyboard and Language
 * Firewall enabled with SSH allowed
-* Passwords are using SHA512
+* root password:password
 * Firstboot disabled
 * SELinux is set to disabled
 * Timezone is set to UTC+5:30